harpagophytum/BTT-SKR-1.3/README.md

 # BTT-SKR-1.3

- - How to use the card BigTreeTeck SKR 1.3

   - English and french version

- - Use with Microsoft Windows 10
+ - How to use the card BigTreeTech SKR 1.3 with Microsoft Windows 10 to update the firmware.
- - Use with raspbian Lite + Octoprint